rmcgrai1/3DGame/README.md

 at this time but it can be seen and the items can be moved around from one part to another.

 #Bugs:
+- runs slowly over PuTTy, on computers without graphics cards
 - character sinks through ground at certain seams
+- character can walk through/fall through building
+- smokerings make water invisible if they are in front of them
 - smokerings are not always created when player is walking
 - trees/shadows disappear too soon at edge
 - randomly slows down tremendously
+- enemies don't always see player